kevindeveloper95/jobapp-full/README.md

 - [Chat Service](./services/chat-service/README.md)
 - [Notification Service](./services/notification-service/README.md)

-## 🤝 Contribución
+## 🤝 Contributing

-Las contribuciones son bienvenidas.
-Por favor:
+Contributions are welcome.
+Please:

-1. Fork el proyecto
+1. Fork the project
-2. Crea una rama para tu feature (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit tus cambios (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push a la rama (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Abre un Pull Request
+5. Open a Pull Request

-### Estándares de Código
+### Code Standards

-- Usa TypeScript para todo el código
+- Use TypeScript for all code
-- Sigue las convenciones de ESLint y Prettier configuradas
+- Follow configured ESLint and Prettier conventions
-- Escribe tests para nuevas funcionalidades
+- Write tests for new features
-- Actualiza la documentación según sea necesario
+- Update documentation as needed

-## 📄 Licencia
+## 📄 License

-Este proyecto está bajo la Licencia ISC.
+This project is licensed under the ISC License.

-## 👥 Autores
+## 👥 Authors

-- **Kevin Developer** - Desarrollo inicial
+- **Kevin Developer** - Initial development

-## 🙏 Agradecimientos
+## 🙏 Acknowledgments

-- A todos los contribuidores y la comunidad de código abierto
+- To all contributors and the open source community
-- A las tecnologías y herramientas que hacen posible este proyecto
+- To the technologies and tools that make this project possible

 ---

-**¿Necesitas ayuda?** Consulta la [documentación de troubleshooting](./docs/troubleshooting/README.md) o abre un issue en el repositorio.
+**Need help?** Check the [troubleshooting documentation](./docs/troubleshooting/README.md) or open an issue in the repository.